 - When you plan the 2 weeks in Sri Lanka tour try to book your hotels, accommodation and all other activities through the local tour operators or local service provider.
 With local operators, you can make sure you get the best price for your 2 weeks Sri Lanka itinerary.

 - If you happen to make your 2 weeks in Sri Lanka itinerary during the peak season (November to April it is best to make all tour arrangements I advance in order to avoid any hassle).
 There is a huge influx of foreign travellers during this time and hotels are getting filled up very fast.
 There is a high possibility of overpaying if you go for last moment room reservation during the peak season.
 So make sure you book all the hotels before arriving in the country in order to avoid overpaying.

-- Try to use the private transport with a tourist board certified driver/guide.
+- Try to use private transport with a tourist board-certified driver/guide.
 It helps you to have trustworthy information on during your 2 weeks Sri Lanka itinerary

 - As you plan your 2 weeks in Sri Lanka trip check this article that I have written on clothing and gear guide for Sri Lanka.